ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Questions like architecting the cluster/hierarchy of Verifiers fall into this breakdown.

 For some Trustworthiness Claims, there could be value in identifying a specific Appraisal Policy for Attestation Results applied within the Attester.
-One way this could be done would be a URI which identifies the policy used at Verifier A.
+One way this could be done would be a URI which identifies the policy used at Verifier A, and this URI would reference a specific Trustworthiness Claim.
 As the URI also could encode the version of the software, it might also act as a mechanism to signal the Relying Party to refresh/re-evaluate its view of Verifier A.
-Do we need this type of structure to be included in this standard?
+Do we need this type of structure to be included here?
 Should it be in subsequent documents?

 Expand the variant of {{interactions}} which requires no Relying Party PoF into its own picture.

-Rather than duplicating claim concepts for affirming vs detracting, perhaps we could collapse them and have affirming vs detracting be part of the value.
-Not collapsing complicates the test matrix.

-Normalization of the identity claims between different types of TEE.
+In what document (if any) do we attempt normalization of the identity claims between different types of TEE.
 E.g., does MRSIGNER plus extra loaded software = the sum of TrustZone Signer IDs for loaded components?

 # Contributors